CCNYRobotics1/WAGR/README.md

 7) Learning the Arduino IDE

 # WAGR
-Wall Avoiding Gait Robot (WAGR - pronounced wager)
+Wall Avoiding Gait Robot (WAGR - pronounced wager).

-## Current Phase:
-`Designing gait algorithm for directional movement. `

-##
 An intermediate-hard level of the famous Wall Avoiding Robot/Obstacle Avoiding robot.

 WAR is designed to perform basic obstacle detection and avoidance with the design focused on wheels/motors.
-The hard part in the project is .
+The hard part in the project is figuring out how the movement works.
 But in the <b>WAGR</b>, both the hardware and software can exponentially complex compared to WAR.

+## Current Phase:
+`Designing gait algorithm for directional movement. `

 ### Hardware Design
 <b>WAGR</b> is a step up in that it uses 8 servo motors: 4 for hip joints and 4 for knee joints.
 Design is based on 4 limbs with `previously 2` now 3 degrees of freedom per limb (sweep for hip, raise movement for knee, reach movement for extremeties).
 This is arguably a more difficult setup than if you use a hexapod design (6 limbs, 2 degrees of freedom per limb: 2 servos per limb).